raulvazquez7/data_analyst_challenge/Part2/README.md

 - store_messages(): Appends the fetched messages to the Google Sheet.
 - main(): Orchestrates the execution flow.

-## Automation Purpose
+# Automation Purpose
+## Proposal for Automating Daily Updates of Google Sheets with “BTC” Messages from Telegram

-To automate the daily update of your Google Sheet with new messages containing “BTC” using Cloud Run, you can leverage Google’s serverless infrastructure to run your script on a scheduled basis.
-Here’s how the process would work:
+I would like to recommend automating the process of updating our Google Sheet with new messages containing “BTC” from the Telegram channel by utilizing Google Cloud Run.
+This solution offers an efficient, scalable, and secure way to run our existing script without the need for managing underlying infrastructure.

+### Why Cloud Run?

+Cloud Run is a serverless compute platform provided by Google Cloud that allows us to run stateless containers in a fully managed environment.
+It’s an excellent choice for automating tasks when the client does not utilize platforms like Databricks.
+By deploying our script to Cloud Run, we can:

+- Automate Execution: Schedule the script to run daily without manual intervention.
+- Ensure Scalability: Automatically handle varying workloads without the need for capacity planning.
+- Enhance Security: Securely manage credentials and sensitive data using Google Cloud’s security features.
+- Reduce Operational Overhead: Eliminate the need to manage servers or infrastructure.

+### Proposed Process:

-1. Containerize Your Script: Package your existing Python script into a Docker container.
-This involves creating a Docker image that includes your script and all its dependencies, ensuring it can run in any environment without modification.
+1. Containerize the Script: Package the existing Python script into a Docker container, ensuring all dependencies are included.
-2. Deploy to Cloud Run: Upload your container image to Google Container Registry (Artifact Registry) and deploy it to Cloud Run.
-Cloud Run will host your containerized application and manage the underlying infrastructure, scaling automatically as needed.
+2. Deploy to Cloud Run: Upload the container image to Google Container Registry and deploy it to Cloud Run.
+This makes the script accessible as a web service that can be triggered via HTTP requests.
-3. Set Up Cloud Scheduler: Configure Cloud Scheduler to trigger your Cloud Run service at a specific time every day.
-Cloud Scheduler can send an HTTP request to your Cloud Run endpoint, effectively invoking your script on a daily schedule.
+3. Schedule Execution with Cloud Scheduler: Use Google Cloud Scheduler to invoke the Cloud Run service at a specified time each day.
+This effectively automates the daily execution of the script.
-4. Manage Secrets and Credentials: Use Google Secret Manager to securely store sensitive information like your Telegram API credentials and Google Sheets API keys.
-Configure your Cloud Run service to access these secrets at runtime without hardcoding them into your script.
+4. Manage Secrets Securely: Utilize Google Secret Manager to store sensitive information like Telegram API credentials and Google Sheets API keys.
+Configure the Cloud Run service to access these secrets securely at runtime.
-5. Configure Permissions: Ensure that the service account associated with your Cloud Run service has the necessary permissions to access the Google Sheets API and Secret Manager.
-This involves assigning appropriate IAM roles to the service account.
+5. Configure Permissions: Assign appropriate IAM roles to the Cloud Run service account to ensure it has the necessary permissions to access Google Sheets and Secret Manager.
-6. Logging and Monitoring: Utilize Google Cloud’s logging and monitoring tools to keep track of your script’s executions.
-Cloud Logging can capture logs from your script, and you can set up alerts for failures or anomalies.
+6. Monitoring and Logging: Leverage Google Cloud’s monitoring tools to track script executions, capture logs, and set up alerts for any failures or anomalies.

-By implementing this setup, your script will automatically run daily in a secure and scalable environment, fetching new “BTC” messages from the Telegram channel and appending them to your Google Sheet without any manual intervention.
+### Alternative with Databricks:

+If Databricks is part of our technology stack, we can automate the process directly within a Databricks notebook.
+Databricks offers robust scheduling and integration capabilities, allowing us to:

+- Embed the Script in a Notebook: Run the Python script within a Databricks notebook for seamless integration with existing workflows.
+- Use Databricks Jobs: Schedule the notebook to run daily using Databricks’ job scheduling feature.
+- Centralize Data Processing: Benefit from Databricks’ unified analytics platform if we are already using it for other data tasks.

+### Conclusion:

+Automating this process with Cloud Run is a highly effective solution when Databricks is not in use.
+It streamlines the workflow, ensures our Google Sheet is updated daily with new “BTC” messages, and reduces manual effort.
+Should we be utilizing Databricks, integrating the automation within a notebook would be equally beneficial.

+This approach not only enhances efficiency but also aligns with best practices for security and scalability.
+I recommend proceeding with the Cloud Run implementation to achieve a robust and maintainable automation process.

+By adopting this solution, we can ensure our data is consistently up-to-date, allowing for timely insights and decision-making.